githubixx/ansible-role-kubernetes-worker/README.md

 ansible-role-kubernetes-worker
 ==============================

-For more information have a look at: [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
-This playbook installs Kubernetes worker including Docker, kubelet and kube-proxy.
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
+This playbook installs Kubernetes worker including kubelet and kube-proxy.

 Requirements
 ------------

 This playbook expects that you already have rolled out the Kubernetes controller components (see https://galaxy.ansible.com/githubixx/kubernetes-controller/ and https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-6/).
-Since we use Ubuntu 16.04 at Scaleway we should have already a very recent kernel running (at time of writing it was kernel 4.8.x on my VPS instance).
-It makes sense to use a recent kernel for Docker in general.
-Ubuntu 16.04 additionally provides kernel 4.4.x and 4.8.x.
-I recommend to use 4.8.x if possible.
-Verify that you have `overlayfs` filesystem available (execute `cat /proc/filesystems | grep overlay`.
-If you see an output you should be fine) on your worker instances.
-In my case the `overlayfs` is compiled into the kernel.
-If it's not compiled in you can normally load it via `modprobe -v overlay` (`-v` gives us a little bit more information).
-We'll configure Docker to use overlayfs by default because it's one of the best choises (Docker 1.13.x started to use overlayfs by default if available).
-But you can change the storage driver via the `docker_storage_driver` variable if you like.
+You also need Docker installed (you can use https://galaxy.ansible.com/githubixx/docker/).

 Role Variables
 --------------